rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 1. Q: What are all the events that modify MyStore?
   - A: You go to MyStore.dispatchCallback, and browse through the `case` statements.
 This is surprisingly readable.
 2. Q: What are all possible sources of that event?
-  - A: grep (or rather, use Sublime Text's find-across-files) for that actionType.
+  - A: grep for that actionType.

 This is much easier than looking for, eg; `MyModel.set` AND `MyModel.save` AND `MyCollection.add` etc. Tracking down the answers to these basic questions got really hard really fast.